Fewbytes/rubber-docker/README.md

 - DevOpsDays Kiel, Kiel, May 2018

 # FAQ
-Q: Why did you create this?
+### Why did you create this?
-A: Because we feel the only way to truly understand something to build it from scratch - and Linux containers are a very hyped and poorly understood technology
+Because we feel the only way to truly understand something to build it from scratch - and Linux containers are a very hyped and poorly understood technology

-Q: Can I use this repository to conduct my own public/private workshop?
+### Can I use this repository to conduct my own public/private workshop?
-A: Of course!
+Of course!
 If you do, please consider letting us know on Twitter (@nukemberg and @nocoot) and of course send feedback.

-Q: This workshop doesn't cover seccomp/user containers/whatever
+### This workshop doesn't cover seccomp/user containers/whatever
-A: Yes, no way we can cover the entire featureset of a real container engine.
+Yes, no way we can cover the entire featureset of a real container engine.
 We tried to concentrate on thing we believe are important for understanding how containers work

-Q: I found a bug!
+### I found a bug!
-A: See contributions below
+See contributions below

 # Contributions
 Contributions are welcome!
 If you found a bug or something to improve feel free to open an issue or a pull request.
 Please note that the entire repository is under MIT license and your contribution will be under that license.